Behnam1111/cluster-api-consumer/README.md

 ## Usage
 To access the API, visit the documentation available at http://localhost:8000/docs.
 The API provides endpoints for creating and deleting group_ids in the cluster.

+## RQ
+After running the docker-compose command, you can access rq dashboard at http://localhost:9181/

 ## Kubernetes manifests (Optional)
 you can also apply kubernetes manifests in manifests folder by running the following commands: